satrioadii/admin-api-satrioadi.com/README.md

 npm install -g nodemon
 ```

-Setup the environment variables in folder config with filename config.env.
-This
+Setup the environment variables in folder config with filename **config.env**.
-is the example.
+This is the example.

 ```
 NODE_ENV=development